makeabilitylab/physcomp/website-content-ideas.md

 - Chapter on ESP32: Moving to a more sophisticated micro
 - Chapter on sound: making and listening
 - Chapter on tools like soldering, multimeters, etc.
+  - Great post by Jeff Glass on setting up an electronics workbench: https://jeff.glass/2019/12/01/electronics-lab-tools/
+- Chapter on making PCBs?

 Throughout the microcontroller, sensors, signals, and ML parts, we should try to refer to examples from HCI and ubicomp literature as much as possible (and possibly more broadly as well!)